mikehostetler/codeswarm-master/README.md

 # Vouch-CD

-A simple coninuous integration and deployment server for building and deploying apps through Node.
+A simple coninuous integration and deployment server for building and deploying apps through NodeJS.

 ## Installation & Startup

-Run the `npm install` command in the project directory to install all dependencies.
+Run the `npm install` command in the project directory to install all dependencies, then `grunt` to build the application.
 The application itself can be started by calling `node index.js`.
+It is recommended you use [forever](https://github.com/nodejitsu/forever) for running the server long term.

 ## Usage